islandoftex/texlive/runner-setup/README.md

 For the official IoT repository the registrations tokens are not public.
 In case you want to support us by providing additional runners feel free to get into contact ([Matrix room](https://matrix.to/#/!titTeSvZiqNOvRIKCv:matrix.org?via=matrix.org) see project badges).

-The basic build process includes the push to docker hub.
+The basic build process involves pushing to multiple registries.
 To allow your runner to do so you also have to change/add some settings withing your runner configuration.
 This should be found in `/etc/gitlab-runner/config.toml`.
 Please ensure to only edit the Runner you just registered for this project.

 ```